AdamPayzant/UML-ifier/README.md

 ## Usage

-To run this program, run the binary and give a path to the header files of a project.
-It currently will only load header files in the provided folder.
+To generate and umlify header files, run as:

+`umlify "/path/to/header/files"`

+There are currently two additional options umlify can be run with.

+* -g : Only generates a UML file
+* -u : Skips UML file generation and modifies the header files.
+Requires a UML file to already be generated

+ex:

+`umlify -g "/path/to/header/files"`

-`umlify /path/to/header/files`
+`umlify -u "/path/to/header/files"`

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)